Live Avatar: Streaming Real-time Audio-Driven Avatar Generation with Infinite Length: The Live Avatar Framework

 \section{The Live Avatar Framework}

 In this section, we present the technical details of Live Avatar.
-We first detail the model architecture in Sec.\ref{sec:architecture}, following overall training framework in Sec.\ref{sec:training} and Fig.~\ref{fig:framework_train}.
-The inference framework and Timestep-forcing Pipeline are demonstrated in Sec.\ref{sec:inference}.
-We also investigate long video generation in Section~\ref{sec:rolling_anchor} and propose the rolling sink frame to address identity inconsistency and color artifacts in long-term generation.
+We first detail the model architecture in Sec.~\ref{sec:architecture}, followed by the overall training framework in Sec.~\ref{sec:training} and Fig.~\ref{fig:framework_train}.
+We then investigate long video generation in Sec.~\ref{sec:rolling_anchor}, proposing three strategies to address visual quality degradation, identity drift, and color artifacts in long-term generation.
+Finally, the inference framework and Timestep-forcing Pipeline Parallelism are demonstrated in Sec.~\ref{sec:inference}.